2025-26 Edition

 Introduction to statistical methods for analyzing data from surveys or experiments.
 Emphasizes application and understanding of methods for categorical data including contingency tables, logistic and Poisson regression, loglinear models.

-Prerequisite: STATS 201 or STATS 210.
-STATS 201 with a grade of B- or better.
-STATS 210 with a grade of B- or better
+Prerequisite: STATS 201 with a minimum grade of B- or STATS 210 with a minimum grade of B-.

 STATS 203.
 Statistical Methods for Data Analysis III.
 4 Units.